kylesliva/minecraft-ec2-cloudformation/readme.md

 3. EC2 (ec2.json)
    1. Server infrastructure.
    2. Minecraft JAR file is saved to /usr/local/games so it persists as long as the instance is online.
+4. Start/Stop Lambda
+   1. Used to auto start/stop instance.
+   2. Working with AWS on why it won't start a spot instance from a stopped state.

 ## Deployment